 One of the biggest reasons a computer slows down is due to viruses and malware on the system.
 It may not even be obvious malware that pops up in your face constantly.
 It can be subtle and behind the scenes, making your computer slow without a peep.

 Check Startup Programs

-Often when you install various programs onto your computer, they could add something to help you launch the program faster when you reboot your computer.
+When you install various programs onto your computer, they sometimes add something to help you launch the program faster when you reboot your computer.
 These are usually referred to as startup items.
-It loads a portion of a program, so when you go to use that particular program it loads up much faster.
+It loads a portion of a program, so when you go to use that particular program, it loads up much faster.

 Add or Replace Hardware